Spicytin/l4d28survivors/README.md

 To run commands inside your game, you will need to add your steamid to the \addons\sourcemod\configs\admins_simple.ini file.
 You can use a steamid finder online or copy your steamid from abm log file if using that plugin.
 To give yourself admin privileges, just add:

-> "<steamid>"    "z"
+> "steamid"    "z"

 to the file.
-Replace the <steamid> with your steamid.
+Replace the "steamid" with your steamid.
 To change variables from within the game and run some commands, you will need to add:

 > rcon_password "PASSWORD"